Be realistic with your expectations.

 Carat, Not Karat, Not Carrot

 Diamonds are weighed on a carat scale (not to be confused with Karat, a unit of gold purity).
 The weight unit’s name “carat” is derived from the carob seed – a measuring unit used in the Middle Ages.
 There are 100 points in one carat.
 Therefore, weight can also be understood as a ratio (i.e., points/ 100).
-A fifty-point diamond or half a carat is 50/100’s of a carat.
+For example, a fifty-point diamond or half a carat is 50/100’s of a carat.

 Diamond’s diameter measured in millimeters can be used to estimate its weight in carats by using the following formula: [Average diameter in mm] x [Depth in mm] x 0.0061 (where “x” stands for “multiply” and 0.0061 is the Size/Weight conversion factor).
-The relationship between size and weight is not linear (i.e., a half-carat diamond is not twice the size of a twenty-five-point diamond, only twice as heavy).
+However, the relationship between size and weight is not linear (i.e., a half-carat diamond is not twice the size of a twenty-five-point diamond, only twice as heavy).

 Diamond’s Size in Millimeters

 The size alone is not enough to determine a diamond’s value.
 We have to consider its cut, proportions, and polish.
 Even a large diamond has its value plummeted when it is poorly cut.
-When we measure small stones (melee or stones less than 0.05 carats in weight), we stop speaking of diamond weight and speak in terms of the diameter of a stone when referring to its size.
+When measuring small stones (melee or stones less than 0.05 carats in weight), we stop speaking of diamond weight and speak in terms of the diameter of a stone when referring to its size.

 A single tiny stone is impossible to weigh.
 Jewelers weigh small diamonds in parcels to get an accurate reading.
 Center stones are usually weighed up to 100th of a carat.
 Recently, gem labs started issuing certificates that state a diamond weight up to one-thousandth of a carat.